TagRanger®

 Notification area icons

-Device parameters have been locally edited but not yet committed
+Edited Device parameters have been edited but not yet sent to the device

 Spinner Waiting Waiting for instruction.
 Also indicates a device is Registered with the current active Finder